mattmason/cpp-stateless/README.md

 =============

 Port of the [C# Stateless library](https://code.google.com/p/stateless/) to C++11.
+It's a lightweight state machine implementation with a fluent configuration interface.

 The goal of the project is to provide an API that is as close as possible to that of the original C# library using only standard C++11 features.
 No external dependencies are required.